 3. Cookie Cell

-Another tasty edible cell model option is a cookie cell model.
-Start with a large chocolate chip cookie (made in a pizza pan for an animal cell or in a jellyroll pan for a plant cell).
-Then use candies for the organelles or shape them out of fondant.
+Another tasty edible option is a cookie cell model.
+This one at Hip Homeschool Moms starts with a large chocolate chip cookie as the base.
+Bake the cookie in a pizza pan for an animal cell model or in a jellyroll pan for a plant cell.
+Then use icing, fondant, and candies to represent the organelles.
+Yum!
+This multi-use project lets you study science, brush up on some home ec skills, and provide dessert for the family after dinner all in one tasty project.

 4. Pizza Cell